moq-wg/moq-transport/draft-ietf-moq-transport.md

-The publisher sends the `UNANNOUNCE` control message to indicate its intent to stop accepting new SUBSCRIBE REQUESTs for tracks within the announced Track Namespace.
-On successfully validating the message, the receiver MUST stop routing new SUBSCRIBE REQUESTs to the publisher sending the `UNANNOUNCE` message.
+The publisher sends the `UNANNOUNCE` control message to indicate its intent to stop accepting new SUBSCRIBE REQUESTs for tracks within the provided Track Namespace.

 ~~~
 UNANNOUNCE Message {